-Kofta is the Arabian version of Turkish kebobs.
+Kofta is the Arabian version of Turkish or Persian kebobs.
 They are likely a culinary inheritance from the ottoman empire when it ruled the Arab Levant for four centuries.
-Kofta is spiced ground meat (usually lamb) that you can grill, panfry or bake with an assortment of sauces or sides.
 This is the BBQ version and it is a great way to enjoy your backyard bounty and support local farmers.
 Great for spring/summer entertaining.

-Roll each ball into a log about 2.5″ long and 1″ thick.
+- Roll each ball into a log about 2.5″ long and 1″ thick.
 Insert soaked skewer into centre of two kofta and place on a parchment lined baking sheet.
 Cover with plastic wrap and refrigerate for 30 minutes, or until ready to cook.8 bamboo skewers